minhdzbodoiqua123/itjobs/README.md

-This is a job search project  used in php
+This is a job search project  used  php and mvc model